adrybakov/wulfric/docs/source/user-guide/usage/spglib-interface.rst

     ...     ]),
     ... }

-As wulfric is primarily designed as a set of well-defined functions, we face the problem of multiple calls to |spglib|_, when more than one property is desired by user.
+As Wulfric is primarily designed as a set of well-defined functions, we face the problem of multiple calls to |spglib|_, when the user wants more than one property.

-For example, if the user want to know both conventional and primitive cells, they can be computed as
+For example, if the user wants to know both conventional and primitive cells, they can be computed as

 .. doctest::